keyteki/keyteki/docs/implementing-cards.md

 #### Attachment-based effects

-A `whileAttached` method is provided to define persistent effects that are applied to the card an attachment is attached.
-These effects remain as long as the card is attached to its parent and the attachment has not been blanked.
+A `whileAttached` method is provided to define persistent effects that are applied to the card an upgrade is attached.
+These effects remain as long as the card is attached to its parent and the upgrade has not been blanked.

 ```javascript
 // Attached character gains Pride.